 - Select the Dashlane D icon in your browser’s toolbar.

-- Enter the email address you use for Dashlane and your Master Password.
+- Enter the email address you use for Dashlane and your Master Password if asked.

 - In the extension pop-up, select Open the web app.